andy489/Introduction_to_Programming_CPP/Tasks.md

     7 8 9                       9  10 11 12
                                 13 14 15 16

 **3.11.** Wtire a program which asks the user for a number n and then prints a triangle with numbers with as many rows as n.
-Align all numbers in the square!
+Align all numbers in the triangle!

 • For n=4, the output must be;     • For n=7, the output must be (note how all columns are aligned)